 Guest Book Mistakes #7: The Leave-Without-Signing Situation

-Don’t let guests leave without signing!
+Don’t have guests accidentally forget to sign it!
 To prevent this from happening, make it fun + easy for guests!
 One of my favorite guest book ideas is to use mad lib cards placed at each guest’s seat.
-Guests fill in the blanks – with nouns, verbs, or pronouns – to complete a sweet, light-hearted and often hilarious story for the couple.
+Guests fill in the blanks – with nouns, verbs, or pronouns – to complete a sweet, light-hearted, and often hilarious story for the couple.
 Cards are then placed in a designated box.
 Since each card is already placed at guests’ seats, they’ll be more likely to fill ’em out and place in the designated box before dancing even begins!

-We’ve created a simple guest book sign for you to print + use for FREE!
-It can be printed onto 5″ x 7″ card stock and framed.
-It has gray text, which can be printed onto any color card stock you choose… but we recommend white or ivory so it is clearly visible.
+It has dark gray text, which can be printed onto any color card stock you choose… but we recommend white or ivory so it is clearly visible.

 How to Download